-Design Within Reach is playing a prominent supporting role at The Lindley, a new design-forward residential tower going up in New York City’s Murray Hill neighborhood.
-The tower, scheduled for completion in April, is 20 stories tall and contains 74 residences, ranging in size from studio to three bedrooms.
+Design Within Reach is playing a prominent supporting role at The Lindley, a new design-forward residential tower in New York City’s Murray Hill neighborhood.
+The tower is 20 stories tall and contains 74 residences, ranging in size from studio to three bedrooms.

 “Each DWR piece chosen has strong lines with a pure use of material – essentially modern,” says Paula Zanger, an account executive from the DWR 57th and 3rd Studio who played a key role in The Lindley project.